pyxem/pyxem/README.rst

 Introduction
 ------------

 pyXem (Python Crystallographic Electron Microscopy) is an open-source Python library for crystallographic electron microscopy.
-It builds on the tools for multi-dimensional data analysis provided by the HyperSpy library for treatment of experimental electron diffraction data and tools for atomic structure manipulation provided by the PyMatGen library.
+It builds on the tools for multi-dimensional data analysis provided by the hyperspy library for treatment of experimental electron diffraction data and tools for atomic structure manipulation provided by the diffpy.Structure library.

 pyXem is released under the GPL v3 license.